zentyal/zentyal/docs/en/user/routing.rst

    Access the eBox interface, enter :menuselection:`Network --> Routes` and delete the route created during the previous exercise.

-   Enter :menuselection:`Network --> Routers` and select
+   Enter :menuselection:`Network --> Gateways` and select
    :guilabel:`Add new`.
 Complete with the following data:

    :Name:     Default Gateway